Blueprint Travelers - Travel Site

 Other Bus Transportation

-There are also buses that leave from the main bus station in Salento to different parts of the Salento region.
+There are also buses that leave from the main Salento transportation and bus station to different parts of the region.
 You can ask your hotel about the schedule of these buses or use Google Maps to look up your different options to get around the region.
 Google Maps has the bus schedule of the public transportation of the region.
 The buses may be large vans or smaller buses that can take you around the area.

 Share This Article